docker/docs/compose/multiple-compose-files/merge.md

 [`docker compose` command reference](reference/index.md) for more information about using `-f`.

+> **Important**
+>
-When you use multiple configuration files, you must make sure all paths in the files are relative to the base Compose file (the first Compose file specified with `-f`).
+> When you use multiple configuration files, you must make sure all paths in the files are relative to the base Compose file (the first Compose file specified with `-f`).
 This is required because override files need not be valid Compose files.
 Override files can contain small fragments of configuration.
 Tracking which fragment of a service is relative to which path is difficult and confusing, so to keep paths easier to understand, all paths must be defined relative to the base file.
+{: .important}

 ## Merging rules

 Compose copies configurations from the original service over to the local one.
-If a configuration option is defined in both the original service and the local service, the local value *replaces* or *extends* the original value.
+If a configuration option is defined in both the original service and the local service, the local value replaces or extends the original value.

 For single-value options like `image`, `command` or `mem_limit`, the new value replaces the old value.